AWS Big Data Blog

 We can then ask Kiro to provide a step-by-step migration plan, both for updating the code and deploying to Managed Service for Apache Flink: “Can you help me update the application for Flink 2.2, and help me figure out the steps to upgrade my running Managed Service for Apache Flink application?”

 Kiro evaluates the entire application code base.
-It evaluates it against the Power’s migration guidance and best practices, and provides a comprehensive analysis of the breaking changes, risks, and potential issues that would arise in the upgrade.
+It evaluates it against the Skill’s migration guidance and best practices, and provides a comprehensive analysis of the breaking changes, risks, and potential issues that would arise in the upgrade.
 After we approve the changes, Kiro then proceeds to make the necessary updates to make our application compatible with Flink 2.2 and provide us with a step-by-step upgrade process for the running application:

 Kiro providing a step-by-step migration plan for Flink 2.2

 Now that Kiro has prepared the application for Flink 2.2, highlighted migration risks, and provided us with a clear path to execute the upgrade, you can test the upgrade process with confidence.
 From here, we can proceed to run our Flink 2.2 application locally, test the upgrade process in a development environment in Managed Service for Apache Flink, and then execute the upgrade in our production environment.
-If we run into issues, we can return to the Kiro Power to get advice, resolve issues, and unblock our upgrade.
+If we run into issues, we can return to the Skill to get advice, resolve issues, and unblock our upgrade.

 Cleanup

-To remove the Power/Skill installation:
+To remove the skill, run this command:

 Conclusion

 We welcome your feedback.
-Report issues or request features through GitHub Issues, or contribute improvements via pull requests.
+Report issues or request features through GitHub Issues or contribute improvements via pull requests.

 About the authors